Madonna di Campiglio resort guide

 The nursery slopes are located at Campo Carlo Magno where there are three drag lifts and gentle, wide open runs – which suit children and absolute beginners at the start of the week, and who then can progress to the Pradalago and Grosté runs.
 The ski area is particularly suited to intermediates with a good variety of rewarding runs, many of which bring you all the way back down to Campiglio.
 The quality of the piste grooming and usually empty slopes give you a lot of scope to improve.
 There are a few runs that have been left unpisted, making it ideal of skiers who like their moguls and means that good intermediates and more advanced skiers have more choice.
 From Pinzolo there are several good black runs - from Monte Spinale the black run Spinale Direttissima takes you all the way back to the village – be prepared for the rather steep and potentially scary Schumacher Streif at the end!
 Whilst the Amazzonia from the top of Pradalago takes you through some beautiful scenery.
 Experts particularly like the Canalone Miramonti at the end of the Tre World Cup Slalom course.
 Madonna di Campiglio also likes to boast that it has the best snow park in the Dolomites.

 Popular with wealthy Italians, Campiglio has a party atmosphere.
-The charming village center is pedestrianized, and comes alive during the evening passeggiata – the extremely sociable Italian ritual of an evening stroll.
+The charming village centre is pedestrianized, and comes alive during the evening passeggiata – the extremely sociable Italian ritual of an evening stroll.
 The locals dress up for this, so it’s a good idea to change out of your ski kit and boots.
 Try Café Pasquini for an aperitivo or cocktail.
-Really only busy over Christmas, New Year and Easter, the resort has a very civilized and intimate feel.
+Really only busy over Christmas, New Year and Easter, the resort has a very civilised and intimate feel.
 Eating out in both the village and on the mountain is very good value compared to many other European resorts, and the gastronomic standards are deliciously high.
 Slightly out of the village is the Stube Hermitage, in the Hermitage Hotel, which has a very richly deserved Michelin star.
 In the village itself, you’ll find a number of very good restaurants, where you’ll never be disappointed.

 Madonna di Campiglio insider tips